 Some secrets management or enterprise privileged credential management/privileged password management solutions go beyond just managing privileged user accounts, to manage all kinds of secrets—applications, SSH keys, services scripts, etc. These solutions can reduce risks by identifying, securely storing, and centrally managing every credential that grants an elevated level of access to IT systems, scripts, files, code, applications, etc.

-While holistic and broad secrets management coverage is best, regardless of your solution(s) for managing secrets, here are 7 best practices you should focus on addressing:
+While holistic, multicloud, and broad secrets management coverage is best, regardless of your solution(s) for managing secrets, here are 7 best practices you should focus on addressing:

-Enforce password security best practices: Including password length, complexity, uniqueness expiration, rotation, and more across all types of passwords.
+3. Enforce password security best practices: Including password length, complexity, uniqueness, expiration, rotation or dynamic secrets creation, and more across all types of credentials.
 Secrets, if possible, should never be shared.
 If a secret is shared, it should be immediately changed.
-Secrets to more sensitive tools and systems should have more rigorous security parameters, such as one-time passwords, and rotation after each use.
+Secrets to more sensitive tools and systems should have more rigorous security parameters, such as one-time passwords (OTPs), and rotation after each use.

 By layering on other security best practices, including the principle of least privilege (PoLP) and separation of privilege, you can help ensure that users and applications have access and privileges restricted precisely to what they need and is authorized.
 Restriction and separation of privileges help reduce privileged access sprawl and condense the attack surface, such as by limiting lateral movement in the event of a compromise.

-The right secrets management policies, buttressed by effective processes and tools, can make it much easier to manage, transmit, and secure secrets and other privileged information.
+The more holistic your secrets management solution(s), combined with the right policies, can make it much easier to manage, transmit, and secure secrets and other privileged information.
 By applying the 7 best practices in secrets management, you can not only support DevOps security, but tighter security across the enterprise.